cloudevents/spec/messagecatalog/spec.md

 ## Abstract

-This specification defines a simple API for storing, organizing, and accessing catalogs of message definitions for use with event and messaging infrastructures using common, standardized event and message information models like those of CNCF CloudEvents, CNCF NATS, OASIS AMQP, OASIS MQTT and others.
+This specification defines a data model, document format, and API for storing, organizing, and accessing catalogs of message definitions for use with event and messaging infrastructures using common, standardized event and message information models like those of CNCF CloudEvents, CNCF NATS, OASIS AMQP, OASIS MQTT and others.

 ## Status of this document